 Coverage.com, LLC is a licensed insurance producer (NPN: 19966249).
 Coverage.com services are only available in states where it is licensed.
 Coverage.com may not offer insurance coverage in all states or scenarios.
 All insurance products are governed by the terms in the applicable insurance policy, and all related decisions (such as approval for coverage, premiums, commissions and fees) and policy obligations are the sole responsibility of the underwriting insurer.
 The information on this site does not modify any insurance policy terms in any way.

-In addition to the cost of the SR-22 insurance coverage, and a probable insurance rate increase, you’ll also likely need to pay a $100 license reinstatement fee to the Texas Department of Public Safety.
+Beyond the direct expenses associated with the SR-22 certification and potential insurance rate hikes, Texas drivers might also have to contend with a $100 license reinstatement fee payable to the Texas Department of Public Safety.

 Non-owner SR-22 insurance for Texas drivers